-Luminaires with attached (screw base) ballast.
-The installed power of the lights will be calculated at the manufacturer's rated wattage for the lamp.
+For screw-base bulbs, regardless of wattage, the installed power of the fixture to which they attach will be calculated at the manufacturer's rated wattage for the luminaire.

-Luminaires with a separate control ballast will be calcualted at the maximum operating input of the ballast or transformer.
+Luminaires with a separate control ballast will be calculated as the maximum operating input of the ballast or transformer.

-Low-voltage lighting with plug-in busways will be calculated at 30 watts per linear foot or the wattage of the transformer (whichever is greater).
+Low-voltage lighting with plug-in busways will be calculated at the luminaire wattage (minimum 30 watts per linear foot) or the wattage of the transformer or current limiting device (whichever is greater).